rubypinkromance/rubypinkromance.com/src/shorts/morning-wood.md

 social_image: 'social/morning-wood-social.jpg'
 ---

-She gasped when I brushed my hand over her nipple — as much from surprise as from pleasure, I think.
+She gasped when I brushed my hand over her nipple—as much from surprise as from pleasure, I think.
 We were both half-asleep, dozing in my bed.
 She was a high school friend who went to college out of state and was visiting for the weekend.
 We were planning to spend the day together, but her train had arrived really early.
 I normally don’t get up until noon on the weekends, and she knocked on my door at 7am, looking tired.

 In high school, we had been pretty close.
 We never dated, but we had shared a bed a few times at crowded overnight parties.
 So when I suggested we get back into bed for a few hours, she didn’t bat an eye.
 She dropped her bag on the floor, pulled off her sweater and pants and climbed under the blankets.
 We snuggled together for warmth, her back to me and my arm around her waist.
 I was just wearing boxers, and she was in underwear and a thin tank top.